Plant Pot Size Guide | Find the Best Shape and Size for Your Plants

 • mix of herbs

-Plant a 24-inch container with medium size trees and shrubs:
+Plant a 24-inch container with medium-sized trees and shrubs:

 • 1 cucumber or summer squash